LEARN JAPANESE WITH PIMSLEUR

 In 2008, blogging was popular among teenagers, but nowadays thanks to these large, authoritative social networks, any small and recently created blog is thrown into limbo, without visibility, so many dismiss the idea of having a blog.

-Of course, if you apply SEO techniques and study strategies proposed in my marketing blog kevinbk.com, you'll be able to quickly create a successful blog and still make money from it, without letting companies like Amino exploit your work.
+Of course, if you apply SEO techniques and study the strategies proposed on my marketing blog kevinbk.com, you will be able to quickly create a successful blog and even make money from it, without letting companies like Amino exploit your work.

-Have you noticed that internet sites, especially social networks, are the only ones that call their members user?
-Same drug user?
+Have you noticed that websites, especially social networks, are the only ones that call their members usuário?
+Like drug user?

 Amino - the big threat from creators